 1. Lemonade

 What is Lemonade: Hungarian lemonade is made with fresh lemons, soda, and water.
-The final concoction is infused with different flavours like strawberry, blueberry, lemongrass, orange, lime, mint, etc. Best non-alcoholic drink in Budapest.
+The final concoction is infused with a variety of flavours, including strawberry, blueberry, lemongrass, orange, lime, and mint.
+Best non-alcoholic drink in Budapest.

-Where to drink Lemonade: most Hungarian cafes and restaurants
+Where to drink Lemonade in Budapest: most Hungarian cafes and restaurants

 2. Sör

 What is Sör: Hungarian beer.
-Even though Hungary is not known for beer, they have many varieties, including everyday beers like Soproni or Dreher.
-Or find fancy Hungary craft beers at bars and restaurants.
+Although Hungary is not known for beer, it offers a wide variety, including everyday beers like Soproni or Dreher.
+Or find fancy Hungarian craft beers at bars and restaurants.
 And try these special Hungarian beers like Szilvás (plum), Meggysör (cherry), and Málinás búzasör (raspberry).

-Where to drink Sör: Hungarian cafes, restaurants, and bars and can be purchased from supermarkets and convenience stores
+Where to drink Sör in Budapest: Hungarian cafes, restaurants, and bars and can be purchased from supermarkets and convenience stores

 3 & 4.
 Hungarian wine: Tokaji Wine and Fröccs